madsjulia/DocumentFunction.jl/README.md

 """ foobar
 ```

-To get the help for this new function type `?foobar`.
+To get help for this new function, type `?foobar`.

-This will produces the following output:
+This will produce the following output:

 ```
   foobar